vni/rvrs/README.md

 # rvrs
 a simple emulator for riscV in Rust
+Currently only the rv32i isa is planned to be supported

 ### TODO
 - [ ] add the docs/links with useful information